 Despite the complainant’s ‘no charity bag’ sign and their address being on the ‘no post’ list Clothes Aid delivered a further charity bag, which breached the section of the code that prohibits such activity.
 We also found that in continuing to deliver against the complainant’s wishes, the agency breached the requirement in the code to fundraise in a way that is respectful and not unreasonably persistent.

 We found that both NSPCC and Clothes Aid promptly and thoroughly investigated the concerns raised, considered the learning from their investigation and then took decisive action.
 On this basis we do not consider that either party breached the section of the code that relates to complaint handling.

 However, we found that Clothes Aid did not have a robust system in place to document its investigation findings or for presenting these findings to its charity partners.

 We found that the complainant receiving the final charity bag was not the result of a failure by the charity to properly monitor its agency.
 Therefore, NSPCC did not breach the section of the code that relates to monitoring of third parties.

 We recommended that Clothes Aid review the effectiveness of its staff training and sanctions with regards to adherence to ‘no charity bags’ signs.

 We recommended that Clothes Aid implements a way of recording the outcome of investigations and a formal process by which it provides this to its charity partners.

-We asked that Clothes Aid write to us within two months of our final decision to outline the on-going review work it is undertaking along with any additional actions it has taken in response to this complaint.
+The agency accepted our recommendations.
+We asked that Clothes Aid write to us within two months of our final decision to outline the ongoing review work it is undertaking along with any additional actions it has taken in response to this complaint.